Visualizing images

 The functionality supported by those tools should be self-explanatory, or can be discovered via quick experimentation.

 IDC Viewer supports visualization of DICOM Segmentation objects (SEG) and DICOM Radiotherapy Structure Sets (RTSTRUCT).
 When available in a given study, you will see those modalities labeled as such in the left-hand panel of the viewer, as shown below.
-To see a specific SEG or RTSTRUCT, drag the thumbnail to the viewer.
+To see a specific SEG or RTSTRUCT, double-click on the corresponding thumbnail.
 After that you can open the RTSTRUCT/SEG panel in the upper right corner to jump to the locations of the specific structure sets or segments, and to control their individual visibility.

 Note that certain modalities, such as Segmentation (SEG) and Real World Value Mapping (RWVM) objects, cannot be selected for visualization from the IDC Portal.
 SEG can only be viewed in the context of the image series segmented, and RWVM series are not viewable and will not show up in the left panel of the viewer.